gausma/nodered-contrib-signal-client/README.md

 Both nodes can be executed by a simple "inject" node.

-<b>Don't forget to "Deplay" after configure the single nodes!</b>
+<b>Don't forget to "Deploy" after configure the single nodes!</b>

 <b>After the registration is complete, the Node-RED server must be restarted.
-The registration is currently only effective for the send and receive nodes.</b>
+Otherweise the registration is not effective for the send and receive nodes!</b>

 ## Sending a message
 The "send" node is used to send a message.